-Observational studies have demonstrated that concomitant use of opioid analysesics and benzodiazepines increases the risk of drug-related mortality compared to use of opioid analysesics alone.
-Because of similar pharmacological properties, it is reasonable to expect similar risk with the concomitant use of other CNS depressant drugs with opioid analysesics [see Drug Interactions (7)].
+Observational studies have demonstrated that concomitant use of opioid analgesics and benzodiazepines increases the risk of drug-related mortality compared to use of opioid analgesics alone.
+Because of similar pharmacological properties, it is reasonable to expect similar risk with the concomitant use of other CNS depressant drugs with opioid analgesics [see Drug Interactions (7)].